edwardsCam/timeout-chain/README.md

 # timeout-chain

-Lightweight, dependency-free utility for creating a chain of time-based functions.
+Lightweight, dependency-free utility for creating a chain of time-based callbacks.

 Useful for animation sequences or anything where you want to guarantee some amount of time passing between steps.